davrot/pytutorial/matlab/6/README.md

 end
 ```

-As a first step, we can subsume the $23$ coordinate-tuple to a$2x23$-matrix, that we call r:
+As a first step, we can subsume the $23$ coordinate-tuple to a $2x23$ -matrix, that we call r:

 ```matlab
 r = [x; y];